 Science Graduation Requirement Frequently Asked Questions

 Washington requires students in the graduating class of 2015 to pass a statewide biology end-of-course assessment.
-A table of graduation requirements for the classes of 2012 to 2016, including required assessments, is available on our website.
+More information about assessments is available on the OSPI State Testing webpage.
+A table of graduation requirements for the classes of 2012 to 2017, including required assessments, is available on the SBE website.

 Rules adopted by the State Board of Education, WAC 180-51-068, defines laboratory science:

 This definition allows districts flexibility in offering science laboratory courses.
 Laboratory courses do not need to be offered in a dedicated laboratory facility, but could also be conducted in a traditional classroom, outdoors, or in a combination of settings.

 RCW 28A.230.010 requires that boards of directors must provide high school students with the opportunity to access at least one CTE course that is considered equivalent to a mathematics course or at least one CTE that is considered equivalent to a science course as determined by OSPI and approved by the SBE.
 Students may access such courses at high schools, inter-district cooperatives, skill centers or branch or satellite skill centers, or through online learning or applicable running start vocational courses.

 School boards of districts with fewer than two thousand students may apply to the SBE for a temporary waiver from the requirements of RCW 28A.230.010.